vamin/MESS.DB/README.md

 ## Current Features
 -import from most common molecule formats (smi, inchi, xyz, sdf, etc.)
--rationial file structure with graceful duplicate handling
+-rational file structure with graceful duplicate handling
 -relational database of all molecules, sources, methods, and properties
 -source tracking
 -select molecules based on sql queries of their properties